-The Company is a pharmaceutical development company that is focused on developing and ultimately commercializing innovative therapeutics based on already approved active pharmaceuticals that have patent-protected methods of use and/or methods of delivery for patients with certain cancers and certain non-cancerous proliferation disorders.
-We have explored and expect to continue to explore acquiring or licensing other innovative pre-clinical and clinical stage therapeutics addressing unmet needs for the treatment of cancer and other diseases based on repurposing active ingredients of already approved drugs.
+We are a pharmaceutical development company that is focused on developing and ultimately commercializing innovative therapeutics based on already approved active pharmaceuticals that have patent-protected methods of use and/or methods of delivery for patients with certain cancers and certain non-cancerous proliferation disorders.
+We also have explored and expect to continue to explore acquiring or licensing other innovative pre-clinical and clinical stage therapeutics addressing unmet needs for the treatment of cancer and other diseases based on repurposing active ingredients of already approved drugs.

-Our current primary focus is on the development of therapies initially for basal cell carcinoma ("BCC"), prostate and lung cancers in the United States utilizing itraconazole, a drug currently approved by the FDA to treat fungal infections, and which has an extensive history of safe and effective use in humans.
-The Company has developed intellectual property and know-how related to the treatment of cancer patients using itraconazole.
-In particular, on December 12, 2023, the Company entered into an Exclusive License Agreement (the "Agreement") with Johns Hopkins University ("JHU").
-Pursuant to the Agreement, JHU granted to the Company the exclusive worldwide patent rights to a Granted US Patent, No. 8,980,930 entitled "New Angiogenesis Inhibitors" (the "Patent").
-The Patent relates to the treatment of prostate cancer, BCC including basal cell carcinoma nevus syndrome ("BCCNS"), and lung cancer.
+Our current primary focus is on the development of therapies initially for basal cell carcinoma nevus syndrome ("BCCNS"), prostate and lung cancers in the United States utilizing itraconazole, a drug currently approved by the FDA to treat fungal infections, and which has an extensive history of safe and effective use in humans.
+We have developed intellectual property and know-how related to the treatment of cancer patients using itraconazole.
+On December 12, 2023, we entered into an Exclusive License Agreement (the "Agreement") with Johns Hopkins University ("JHU").
+Pursuant to the Agreement, JHU granted to our Company the exclusive worldwide patent rights to a Granted US Patent, No. 8,980,930 entitled "New Angiogenesis Inhibitors" (the "Patent").
+The Patent relates to the treatment of prostate cancer, basal cell carcinoma ("BCC") including BCCNS, and lung cancer.

-Pursuant to the Agreement: (i) the Company has received an exclusive worldwide license to the Patent; (ii) the Company paid JHU an upfront license fee in December 2023, (iii) the Company shall be required to make certain Minimum Annual Royalty ("MAR") payments to JHU no later than January 1st of each calendar year in accordance with an agreed upon schedule, (iv) the Company shall be required to pay to JHU a royalty on cumulative net sales, with an additional supplement due where a licensed product is given exclusivity in the U.S. by patent rights, (v) if the Company enters into any sublicense they will pay to JHU a certain percentage of all consideration received from sublicensee but excluding (i) any consideration received by Licensee for Royalties on Sublicensee Sales (Royalties on Sales by Sublicensees will be treated as if Licensee made the Sale), and (ii) any payment of Past Patent Costs or Patent Costs made by Sublicensee to License), (vi) should the Company receive compensation in the form of a voucher, the Company will pay a certain percentage of the sale to JHU and (vii) the Company shall be required to pay to JHU certain development-related milestone payments upon the Company meeting each of a series of agreed upon milestones.
+Pursuant to the Agreement: (i) we received an exclusive worldwide license to the Patent; (ii) we paid JHU an upfront license fee, (iii) we are required to make certain Minimum Annual Royalty ("MAR") payments to JHU, (iv) we are required to pay to JHU a royalty on cumulative net sales, with an additional supplement due where a licensed product is given exclusivity in the U.S. by patent rights, (v) if we enter into any sublicense we will pay to JHU a certain percentage of all consideration received from sublicensee, (vi) should we receive compensation in the form of a voucher, we will pay a certain percentage of the sale to JHU and (vii) we are required to pay to JHU certain development-related milestone payments upon the achieving each of a series of agreed upon milestones.
 The Agreement contains other customary terms and conditions.

 JHU has the right to terminate the Agreement upon the occurrence of certain events, including delinquency in payments, failure to timely reach milestones, noncompliance with audit or insurance obligations, or the Company entering into voluntary bankruptcy or insolvency.
-The Company may terminate the Agreement without cause upon 90 days advance written notice.
+We may terminate the Agreement without cause upon 90 days advance written notice.